Actindo-AG/Documentation/Core1Platform/UsingDocumentation/01_Navigation.md

 ### Search the module/plugin documentation

-A full text search is available that starts a search over the module/plugin documentation that you have recently opened.
-The search result list displays all topics containing the specified character string.
+A search function is available that starts a search over the table of content of the module/plugin documentation that you have recently opened.
+The search result list displays all table of content entries that contain the specified character string.

 #### Prerequisites